lehigh-university-libraries/docker-builds/base/README.md

 ### Certificate Settings

-If using development certificates for local development, they can be made available within the containers using the following environment variables.
+If using self-signed certificates, they can be made available within the containers using the following environment variables.

 | Environment Variable | Default | Description                                   |